vedez/MusicVisualiserProject/README.md

 ### Lovely Fernandez | C20305696

+"The entire project is great but I am most proud of the collaboration and teamwork I had with my team.
+Everyone was helpful and provided their own individual creativity into our music visualiser.
+I was responsible for the key binds; volumes, pause/play and lastly, keeping track of the song timeline.
+The hardest part of my contribution was the timeline feature.
+To achieve this, I first used the length() method to get the length of the current song in milliseconds.
+I then used the position() method to determine where in the track the user is, also in milliseconds.
+Using a mathematical formula, I was able to convert the current position into a percentage of the track.
+I then used this percentage as the x2 variable in the rect() function of processing, to draw a rectangle that will constantly update depending on where in the song the user is."

+### Paris Le | C20401536
 "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum."

 # Description of the assignment
 Our team has chosen "Enemy by Imagine Dragons and JID" for our Music Visualiser Project.